 Leaf bites her lower lip.
 She expected an incisive critique, had thought some of these things herself, but hearing them said by another really drives them home.
 “No. Not really.
 But you’re right, it’s not… new.
 I’m not saying anything new, and I’m not saying it in a new way.”

 “That’s it exactly.
-You’re not doing investigative reporting, you’re writing to persuade.
+You’re not just trying for investigative reporting, you’re writing to persuade, right?
 And that means you need to focus on completely different things.”

 Leaf nods to herself, mentally getting used to the idea of rewriting the piece.
 It’s a daunting task after she worked so hard on this one, but at least she has the research all done, and Laura is right.
-What she’s written so far won’t convince anyone.
+What she’s written so far won’t convince many people.